Last Updated on December 16, 2020

-At 20% concentration, Picaridin keeps mosquitoes and ticks away for twelve hours.
+At 20% concentration, Picaridin bug spray keeps mosquitoes and ticks away for 12 hours.

-But you’ll need to renew it after eight hours to prevent fleas, chiggers, gnats, and flies from biting.
+But you’ll need to renew it after 8 hours to prevent fleas, chiggers, gnats, and flies from biting.

 This is a pump spray with a fine mist.
 You can put it on your child’s skin or their clothing and stroller.

 It’s odorless and not greasy and are perfect to keep your baby free from bug bites and repels mosquitoes for up to 12 hours.